RobSullivan/pmc-ref/CONTRIBUTING.md

  -  Improve test coverage

+ ### Getting Started

- ### Getting the code and getting the application working on your machine
+Here are the instructions for getting the code and getting the application working on your machine (coming soon).

+ ### Tests

- ### Tests - running and writing tests
+Here's where you can find out more information on running and writing tests (coming soon).

  ### Issues and bugs